aLiehrmann/viExtremities/README.md

 # What is vizExtremities ?

-The `vizExtremities` package offers an innovative and interactive way to visualize the extremities (3' and 5' ends) of long read sequecing.
-Leveraging the Shiny framework, this package enables researchers to gain insights into the structure of RNA isoforms with ease.
+The `vizExtremities` package laverages the Shiny framework to offer an interactive way to visualize the extremities (3' and 5' ends) of long read sequecing.
+Consequently, it enables researchers to gain insights into the structure of RNA isoforms with ease.

 ## How can I get vizExtremities ?